iTwin/itwinjs-core/docs/core/getting-started/index.md

 ## Recommended Reading

 - [TypeScript](http://www.typescriptlang.org/)
-  - iModelJs applications are written in TypeScript and then *compiled* to plain JavaScript.
+  - iModel.js applications are written in TypeScript and then *compiled* to plain JavaScript.
 - [Node Package Manager (npm)](https://www.npmjs.com/)
-  - `npm` is used to install and manage dependencies of an iModelJs application.
+  - `npm` is used to install and manage dependencies of an iModel.js application.
-  - The `npm` [command line](https://docs.npmjs.com/cli/npm) and `npm` [scripts](https://docs.npmjs.com/misc/scripts) are used to build and test iModelJs applications.
+  - The `npm` [command line](https://docs.npmjs.com/cli/npm) and `npm` [scripts](https://docs.npmjs.com/misc/scripts) are used to build and test iModel.js applications.

 <!-- TODO: add link when external NPM package server is accessible -->